 - Raw milk can be used for this recipe

 - There are a couple differences between cheese cloth and butter muslin.
 Cheese cloth has a wider weave, so more liquid drains out, and it can only be used once.
 Butter muslin has a tighter weave, which is a plus when making soft, fresh cheeses like cream cheese because you'll lose less moisture and ultimately end up with more cheese.
 Butter muslin can also be washed and re-used.
 This recipe can be attempted with goat's milk, but non-dairy milks such as soy or almond milk will not work.

 - If your house is too cool, try culturing the milk in the oven with the oven light on.
 This creates a slightly warmer environment.

 Goat Cheese Recipes

-- 1 quart of goat milk (Do not use ultra-pasteurized
+- 1 quart goat milk (Do not use ultra-pasteurized

-- 1 packet of goat cheese starter culture and rennet
+- 1 packet goat cheese starter culture and rennet

 - Gently heat the milk in a stainless steel pot until it reaches 86 F then turn off the heat.